 - Data Stewardship: Rudimentary data stewardship—lets humans take over where the MPI struggles to match.

 - Configurability: Minimal—includes integration of other systems, and algorithm tuning for unique names/populations.

 However, MPIs face challenges:

 - MPIs’ algorithms are often based on yes/no deterministic logic that struggles to overcome even simple data errors and inconsistencies.

 - Matching across multiple data sources is not something they were designed to do—making them unsuitable for organizations that need to connect data from multiple sources.

-With greater adoption of electronic health records came the need for an enterprise-wide matching solution that could handle multiple data sources, which led to the second generation of MPI technology, the EMPI.
+With greater adoption of electronic health records in healthcare organizations came the need for an enterprise-wide matching solution that could handle multiple data sources and manage duplicate patient records, which led to the second generation of MPI technology, the EMPI.

 Second Generation: What is an EMPI?